 If you are a Sponsor Licence holder, you are deemed compliant if you follow the rules and regulations set out in the Sponsor Guidance, and under various UK legislation.
-The Home Office is carrying out more checks of Sponsor Licence holders than ever before, and there is a zero tolerance for non-compliance.
-Many of these inspection visit take place unannounced, so all Sponsor Licence holders need to be fully prepared for a Home Office visit at all times.
+The Home Office is carrying out more checks of Sponsor Licence holders than ever before, and there is zero tolerance for non-compliance.
+Many of these inspection visits take place unannounced, so all Sponsor Licence holders need to be fully prepared for a Home Office visit at all times.

 When a sports organisation obtains a Tier 2 Sponsor Licence, it must comply with several duties and responsibilities set by the Home Office.
 When applying for a licence, the company is declaring that it can comply with all compliance duties:

 In addition, there must be personnel within the organisation with specific responsibility for some, or all of the duties and responsibilities who are:

 Sponsor License holders also need to ensure there are sufficient backup systems and personnel in place in case those with specific responsibility are away from work or there are other potential breakdowns in reporting lines.

 All staff responsible for the employment of the sponsored migrants should be aware of their duties and responsibilities, and when they need to contact Home Office with other specific responsibilities (i.e. the Level 1 user) for reporting relevant matters.
 For example, the person charged with managing the Sponsor Management System (SMS) should inform UKVI via SMS of the change of work location for a sponsored worker within 10 working days from the date of the change.

 As a Sponsor Licence holder, you have agreed to work with the Home Office, and are expected to allow compliance officers entry to your club to conduct compliance checks.
 If you are unprepared for an inspection, this might lead to suspension or revocation of the licence and your current international team members may be unable to continue to work and compete for you, and you may be unable to bring international talent to your club in the future.